awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 **Note**
 The table column that receives the NULL value must be configured as *nullable\.* That is, it must not include the NOT NULL constraint in the CREATE TABLE specification\.

-To load PART using the NULL AS option, execute the following COPY command\.
+To load PART using the NULL AS option, run the following COPY command\.

 ```
 copy part from 's3://<your-bucket-name>/load/part-csv.tbl'